flipacholas/Architecture-of-consoles/articles/xbox.md

 #### Medium

-Game are distributed on dual-layer DVD discs (up to 8.5 GB!), they are subsequently read by a customised DVD drive which includes anti-piracy protections (despite using a standard interface, ATA).
+Games are distributed on dual-layer DVD discs (with up to 8.5 GB!), they are subsequently read by a customised DVD drive which includes anti-piracy protections (despite using a standard interface, ATA).
 It's worth mentioning that the XDK included some tools to customise the layout of data in the disc, enabling programmers to improve read speeds!

 Now, the console also includes an internal 8 GB HDD, games use it to store saves or cache temporary content.
 The system, on the other hand, stores the dashboard, Xbox Live settings and network settings.